 Children could be seriously injured or killed if caught in the path of a closing window.
 Never leave the Remote Keyless Entry (RKE) transmitter in a vehicle with children.
 When there are children in the rear seat, use the window lockout switch to prevent operation of the windows.
-See Keys on page 2-1.
+See Keys ⇔ 28.

-The window switches on the driver door control all windows in the vehicle.
+The window switches on the driver door control all windows.
 Each passenger door has a switch that controls only that window.

-Press the front of the switch to open the window.
-Pull the switch up to close it.
+Press the switch to open the window.
+Pull the switch to close it.

 The power windows work when the vehicle is on, or when Retained Accessory Power (RAP) is active.
-See Retained Accessory Power (RAP) on page 9-19.
+See Retained Accessory Power (RAP)